rean/rain-workload-toolkit/src/radlab/rain/workload/cassandra/README.md

 ## Implementation in RAIN

 The current implementation of the Cassandra workload in RAIN only supports a limited set of Cassandra operations and data structures.
-In particular, this implementation is based on the Cassandra [Thrift](http://thrift.apache.org/) API which is the legacy API used by older version of Cassandra.
+In particular, this implementation is based on the Cassandra [Thrift](http://thrift.apache.org/) API which is the legacy RPC API used by older versions of Cassandra.
-The Thrift support will probably be removed since version 3.0.
+The Thrift support will probably be removed in future versions of Cassandra in favor of the [CQL](http://docs.datastax.com/en/cql/3.3) interface.
 For this reason, this workload can only be used for versions of Cassandra less than 3.0.

 ### Type of Operations